point Add Fill Point

 M-Star CFD uses a 3D flood fill algorithm to generate region tags over the lattice at runtime.
 Each fill point defines the origin of a volumetric expansion that marks all reachable voxels until blocked by static geometry or the simulation bounding box.
 The resulting tagged regions are central to several workflows, including defining the active region stored in memory, initializing disconnected regions with different fluids, scoping global variable reductions, and defining particle or scalar injection locations.

-After defining the geometry (whether single part or multiple components), fill points are placed to seed the flood fills.
+After defining the static bodies (whether single part or multiple components), fill points are placed to seed the flood fills.
 At time zero, the solver expands from each fill point until reaching static boundaries or the bounding box, tagging connected regions and distinguishing them from disconnected ones.
 This approach automatically decomposes the system geometry into distinct regions, without manual preprocessing.
 Conceptually, the 3D flood fill behaves like an expanding balloon: it grows outward from the fill point, conforming to the geometry and stopping at boundaries.
 Because this decomposition happens algorithmically at runtime, there is no need to import separate geometries, construct region masks, or duplicate models.

 Fill Points on the Main Lattice